 So, what has changed?
 I know.
 The Republican Party never imagined that the monster it created (and tolerated) would come to hunt the party (and its adepts).
 All the major republican candidates bidding for the office of the presidency have rallied against Trump the past week for his comments towards John McCain.
 Donald Trump suggests that McCain is only called a hero because he was captured during the Vietnam War; Mr. Trump added he doesn’t like people who were captured.
 We can all agree that was very poor judgement on the part of the Trump.
 Since then, he has backpedaled, apologized (something which doesn’t happen often) and gotten back on the horse of running for president.
 While I imagine that “ganging up” on Trump seems to be the best (defense) strategy the Republican Party is able to “whip up” in preparation for the upcoming debate – slated for August 6, hosted by Fox Opinion (referred to as Fox News Network by most) – all including Rence Priebus the chairman of the Republican National Committee are blindsided by Mr. Trump’s bulldog approach towards anyone who attacks, threatens or crosses him.

-The strategy – sidelining Trump – will not work; if anything, it will anger Donald Trump even further and strengthen his resolve to stay in the race till the end, meaning Trump will probably continue his bid as a third party candidate; that would crush any Republican hope to win the Oval Office.
+The strategy – sidelining Trump – will not work; if anything, it will anger Donald Trump even further and strengthen his resolve to stay in the race till the end, meaning Trump will probably continue his bid as a third party candidate if that becomes necessary; that would crush any Republican hope to win the Oval Office.
 Remember I predicted Trump would bow out very early on; well, I apologize for this grave error.
 I did not foresee the Republican Party’s reaction towards Trump.
 Maybe Republicans are doomed to languish in hope and wishes and aspiration of the Oval Office.
 Last election (in 2012), it was Romney’s 47% statement – ironically, that’s what he got when he lost – which cost him the election.
 This time around, the writing on the wall seems to suggest Donald Trump is the catalyst for similar outcome for whoever would become the Republican nominee.
 As we so frequently say here: be careful what you wish for, you might just get it.Follow @mducheiney